Altinn/altinn-events/README.md

   podman stop altinn-register
   ```

+The events solution is now available locally at http://localhost:5080/.
+To access swagger use http://localhost:5080/swagger.

 ### Running the application with .NET

 The Events components can be run locally when developing/debugging.
 Follow the install steps above if this has not already been done.